Voice

 ResumedAcknowledges a successful connection resume

-Session DescriptionAcknowledges a successful Select Protocol and contains the information needed to send/receive voice data
+Session DescriptionAcknowledges a successful protocol selection and contains the information needed to send/receive RTC data

 Session UpdateClient session description changed